akimrx/zk-migration-stand/README.md

 ./datawriter

-# Wait for 10 min
+# Wait for 1 min and change ZK cluster for CH cluster (ch03, ch04)
+./stand ch updated

+# Restore replication for CH cluster with new ZK
+./stand ch restore

+# Check CH clusters state
-./stand autotest
+./stand ch check

 # Check that everything went as expected and delete stand